department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-08-23_CIT_hostnames.md

 ### Pre-Release Tasks

 #### **Coordination**
-While the Lighthouse team currently doesn't have
+While the Lighthouse team currently doesn't have a fixed timeline for their migration to Apigee, we propose that the transition of VA.gov to the new hostname, platform-api.va.gov, should occur as soon as is feasible.
+This would ensure that the independence of VA.gov from the Lighthouse domain and infrastructure has been achieved and tested in production.

   - Kickoff Meeting to discuss team roles and responsibilities:
     - Release Plan timeline.
     - Rollback plan.